Resilience in International Transitions for Academics Abroad / 26-6-IT-4

 • How can I communicate problems and challenges to or with my colleagues and supervisor(s)?

 • What resources exist to help me with my international experience?
-What do I do if I feel overwhelmed or I am not moving forward?
+What do I do if I feel overwhelmed or if I am not moving forward?

 Further Information